Sister City since 1991

 Since initiation of the sister-city relationship in 1991, the Seattle-Surabaya Sister City Association has worked hard to promote knowledge and understanding of the city of Surabaya and the country of Indonesia.
-The mayor of Surabaya led a delegation to Seattle in September, 1992, and the U.S. Ambassador to Indonesia, John Monjo, was here for a visit.
+The mayor of Surabaya led a delegation to Seattle in September 1992 and the U.S. Ambassador to Indonesia has visited.
 The association has sponsored programs on Indonesian politics, economics and culture.
 Future programs are planned in the areas of arts and culture, education, business development, urban affairs and communications.

 Greg Dwidjaya, President